PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.ip.net/critic/Artists/Jerome_Johnson

-Learn about this African-American artist and view examples of
+Learn about this African-American artist and view examples of his work.

 ***John Henrick Clarke Africana Library